Opposition leaders call for dialogue

 He said that the firing on the protesters who had been demanding their rights in the month of Ramazan was a brutal act on the part of the state.

 He urged the youth to remain peaceful as some forces wanted them to become violent.
-He also criticised the media for its negative role in the coverage of the incident.
+He also criticized the media for its negative role in the coverage of the incident.

-Qaumi Watan Party (QWP) head Aftab Ahmad Khan Sherpao called for taking steps to defuse the tension.

-Through a press release issued here, he said that the Pakhtuns had already suffered a lot and steps should be taken to bring the situation under control.

 LAHORE: Opposition leaders Sunday condemned the North Waziristan incident, saying the state should go for dialogue instead of resorting to force.